dimojenko/RADtools/README.md

 ___
 ## Utilities

-### Rename PDF GUI
-This is a Windows GUI for renaming scans of test case data sheets with the accepted naming scheme.
-The user will be asked for a PDF file or multiple files to rename.
-The program then reads in those PDFs and extracts the test case number which is used to find the proper name for that particular data sheet.
-Then the PDFs are renamed accordingly in their original location.

-To use the Windows executable, the entire /renamePDFguiEXE/ folder will need to be downloaded.
-However, to run the program, only the executable (.exe) needs to be run or double-clicked.
-Alternatively, the Python scripts in /source/ can be used.
-There is one that only uses a terminal, and another for the GUI version.

 ### Attachment Downloader
 This is a script for downloading attachments from Microsoft Outlook Inbox emails from the past day.
 If any files have the same name, they will have the end of their name